Where we started.

 Ornge has a hangar on site as well as the Ministry of Natural Resources which co-ordinates forest fires and medical emergencies.

-A new six-million dollar terminal is now open since this past September.
+A new six-million dollar terminal is now open since September 2018.
 The Shell FBO (Fixed-Base Operations) has been torn down to make way for some more apron space.
 The new FBO has been moved into the new terminal.
 Bearskins check-in and baggage drop off is now stationed inside as well as any other future air-carriers.
 Visitors who aren't travelling are still welcomed to look at the new terminal now that it has opened to see what's in store for them when they are ready to fly the skies.
+We are always looking to enhance our facilities, including the creation of a new business park so we can grow the local economy.
+If you are interested in being a part of this, please contact us.